weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 Part 1 discusses the Troubleshooting Dashboard and how to verify your app using the Weave Cloud dashboard on your local laptop with an app deployed to a production setup like Kubernetes running on Digital Ocean.

-Part 2 shows you how to set up Fast Iteration and Continuous Delivery with Weave Cloud.
+[Part 2] describes how to set up Fast Iteration and Continuous Delivery with Weave Cloud.

-Part 3 discusses how to configure Cloud Native Monitoring with Weave Cortex and view your app's metrics in the Weave Cloud dashboard.
+[Part 3] discusses how to configure Cloud Native Monitoring with Weave Cortex and view your app's metrics in the Weave Cloud dashboard.

-Part 4 Network Security and Policy with Weave Cloud will show you to how simply, yet powerfully secure your app or portions of your app.
+[Part 4] Network Security and Policy with Weave Cloud will show you to how simply, yet powerfully secure your app or portions of your app.

 You will use the Weaveworks sample app, 'The Sock Shop', deploy it to a couple of virtual machines running Docker and Kubernetes and then verify and troubleshoot any issues in Weave Cloud.